|

 map (click for larger view).
 The location of Zoar (ancient Bela) has been carried to us through time by such things as the Madaba map found in biblical Medeba, Jordan (i.e. Isaiah 15:2).
 Created circa 527-565 A.D., as a mosaic map on the floor of the then new St. George's church, this Byzantine map correctly portrays the locations and features of hosts of Israeli places.
 It places Zoar at the southeast of the Dead Sea, matching other early evidences that this is where the cities of the plain were located.
 Of course, Zoar was the only one having a history following the destruction of the other cities and the plain itself.
 Modern Location of Zoar: Identified with es-Safi at the Wadi Hesa Hundreds of years after the destruction of Sodom and Gomorrah, when Moses brought the Israelites back to the Promised Land, Zoar was mentioned as a contemporary city.
 Since Moses, due to his disobedience, was not being allowed to lead the people into the land across the Jordan (west side), God showed Moses the entire land, from Mount Nebo, which He was giving the people.

-Before moving on to examine the events and significance of Sodom, another supposed location of the destroyed cities also needs to be laid to rest and the probable locations established.
-Because Genesis 13:13 refers to "cities of the plain (or valley, or circle)" some held that the cities would have to be located directly on the plain.
+Before moving on to examine the events and significance of Sodom, we need to dismiss another supposed location for the destroyed cities and identify their probable locations.
+Because Genesis 13:13 refers to "cities of the plain (or valley, or circle)" some hold the cities would have to be located directly on the plain.
 Combining this belief with the Biblical indications that the cities were to the south and east of the Dead Sea and what appeared to be a lack of evidence for any cities on the plain there, it was proposed that locations of the cities were lost to the rising waters of the Dead Sea.
-It is quite true that the level of the Dead Sea has fluctuated greatly throughout history, making such a speculation probable but relatively unprovable.
+It is true the level of the Dead Sea has fluctuated greatly throughout history, making such speculation probable but relatively unprovable.
 Until now that is.
 The Dead Sea level has been dropping steadily for decades and is now at the lowest level in history.
 In fact much, if not all, of the south end of the Sea is in danger of completely drying up.
-What this does show is that there is no evidence for the cities being located directly on the plain.
+These conditions show there is no evidence for the cities being located directly on the plain.

 View